neelsoumya/python_machine_learning/README.md

 ## Introduction

-Practicals for teaching machine learning in Python
+Practicals for teaching machine learning in Python.

 ## Installation